-The initial Phase I survey stated that some tree on the site have potential to support roosting bats.
-Due to mixed advise within the submission as to which trees would be retained, the Council's Nature Conservation Officer concluded that further clarification as to which trees on site have bat roosting potential and which trees would be felled.
+The initial Phase I survey stated that some trees on site have potential to support roosting bats.
+Due to mixed advice within the submission as to which trees would be retained, the Council's Nature Conservation Officer concluded that further clarification as to which trees on site have bat roosting potential and which trees would be felled.

-In response, the applicant has provided this information and the Conservation Officer has concluded that based on the submitted indicative plan, it appears feasible for the trees which have potential to support roosting bats to be retained.
+In response, the applicant has provided this information and the Conservation Officer concluded that, based on the submitted indicative plan; it appears feasible for the trees which have potential to support roosting bats to be retained.